-In the last quarter of 2022, the Foundation received communication from Division Director of Europe and Eurasia Program at OSF regarding the decision on transformation which stated that the Open Society Georgia Foundation will be spun off into an independent legal entity.
-The main purpose of the transformation is to enable the Foundation to have autonomy in its decision-making processes, as well as the ability to attract new partners and donors by itself.
+In the last quarter of 2022, the Foundation received communication from Division Director of Europe and Eurasia Program at OSF regarding the decision on transformation of the Open Society Georgia Foundation into an independent legal entity.
+The main purpose of the transformation was to enable the Foundation to have autonomy in its decision-making processes, as well as the ability to attract new partners and donors by itself.